SuleMareVientu/GameplayFixesV-ScriptHookV/README.md

 ![Screenshot](https://github.com/SuleMareVientu/GameplayFixesV-ScriptHookV/blob/images/GameplayFixesV.png?raw=true)
 Open-source script that aims to address some of the numerous issues GTA:V has.

-This mod is **does not** patch the game directly, and should thus last more without active maintenance.
-It only makes use of in-game natives.
+The advantages of using this mod are:
+  - It's compatible with **both Legacy and Enhanced**.
+    - It's tested on Legacy b1180 & b3521, Enhanced b812.
+    - It's theoretically compatible with every game version since b335 (ScriptHook base).
+  - Functionalities are **thoroughly tested**, and blend-in with the game as if R* implemented them.
+  - It's **faster** than its C#/.NET counterparts because it's written in **CPP**, with great attention at keeping it performant.
+  - It merges functionalities from many other mods, meaning that mods can now share resources (e.g., entity pools), making the code faster and allowing **cross-compatibility** between different options.
+  - Almost all functionality **works out-of-the-box**, without the need to patch the game's memory.
+Options that do so are clearly labelled, complexity is not hidden from the user.
+  - The lack of reliance on ScriptHookV .NET (which is essentially a fancy wrapper for normal ScriptHook) means **less compatibility issues** across game versions.
+  - It's **open-source**.

+To my knowledge it's also the only mod that fixes the "Low Priority Props" bug in Enhanced and implements NM reactions without relying on ScriptHookV .NET.

 #### Use the INI to configure it to your liking.
-All options can be enabled or disabled independently from one another
+All options can be enabled or disabled independently from one another.

 **Requires [ScriptHookV](http://www.dev-c.com/gtav/scripthookv/)**